EnDronist/Cpp-Programs/README.md

 # Cpp-Programs
-All-sufficient programs on in the programming language С++
+Programs on in the programming language С++